indeliblelabs/indelible.github.io/pages/introduction.md

 - Access to Indelible Labs No-Code tool.
 - Automatically added to every allow list from every collection that comes out of indelible labs ***(must hold the token for 15 days in your minting wallet)***
-- specific roles in our amazing [Discord community](https://discord.gg/indelible).
+- Specific roles in our amazing [Discord community](https://discord.gg/indelible).

 ## Features